leanprover-community/mathlib-tools/README.md

 ### Git hooks

-If you want leanproject to fetch olean cache after each `git checkout`, and make olean cache after each `git commmit` in the current project, you can run:
+If you want leanproject to fetch olean caches after each `git checkout`, and make olean caches after each `git commmit` in the current project, you can run:
 ```
 leanproject hooks
 ```
-Beware this will overwrite any `post-checkout` or `post-commit` file you could have in your project `.git/hooks`.
+Beware this will overwrite any `post-checkout` or `post-commit` file you might have in your project `.git/hooks`.

 ### Cache download url handling

-By default, leanproject will try to find mathlib olean files hosted on a Azure server.
+By default, leanproject will try to find mathlib olean files hosted on an Azure server.
 You permanently override the base url it uses by running:
 ```
 leanproject set-url my_url
 ```
-so that leanproject will look for cache at `my_url/relevant_git_hash.tar.gz`.
+so that leanproject will look for caches at `my_url/relevant_git_hash.tar.gz`.
 You can override this base url for one invocation using `leanprover --from-url my_url ...` (where `...` denotes a command and its arguments).

 ### Time-stamps diagnostic and repairing

-`lean` uses timestamps to decide whether a olean file should be recompiled.
+`lean` uses timestamps to decide whether an olean file should be recompiled.
 You can use:
 ```
 leanproject check